 |Staffing the tables at Flagstaff's annual Science in the Park event, September 2012.
 Image credit: Lisa Gaddis|

 I think about that eventful 30-year span when I want to feel ancient.
 In 1987, I began my first paid space outreach project.
 Now it's 2017, 30 years on, the same period of time that separated Sputnik from Mir's early days.
-Throughout that 30-year period, I've always had some paid space outreach activity under way, be it a freelance job writing Astronaut Hall of Fame museum text, a Fellowship at NASA Goddard producing Earth & Sky radio programs, an article assignment for Air & Space Smithsonian covering NASA space suit tests, star parties at Navajo Reservation schools as part of Lowell Observatory's outreach programs, or teaching kids to launch rockets as part of a university summer enrichment program (to name just a few of my gigs).
+Throughout that 30-year period, I've always had some paid space outreach activity under way, be it a freelance job writing Astronaut Hall of Fame museum text, a Fellowship at NASA Goddard producing Earth & Sky radio programs, an article assignment for Air & Space Smithsonian covering NASA space suit tests, organizing world's largest Mars '88 public observing event at the John Young Planetarium in Orlando, mentoring NASA Space Grant Interns, star parties at Navajo Reservation schools as part of Lowell Observatory's outreach programs, or teaching kids about extraterrestrial life as part of a university summer enrichment program (to name just a few of my gigs).
 Typically, I've had several projects aimed at "selling" spaceflight going on at any one time.

 My first paid spaceflight outreach work was an Astronomy magazine article.
 In it, I called on people interested in space to organize and interact with people with no interest in space.
 Break out of the space "fandom" and share the thrill of space exploration, in other words.
 The article grew out of my experiences as I struggled to deal with the Challenger accident, which I felt as a harsh blow and a strong motivator to do what I could.
 I think I received $50 as payment.
 At the time I wrote the article, I was finishing my graduate degree in History in the aptly named town of Normal, Illinois.